JoshuaBilsland/About-Me/README.md

 - 👀 I’m interested in programming, cyber security and anything else computer related.
 - 🌱 I’m currently learning programming with Python and pentesting/cyber security.
 - 💞️ I’m looking to collaborate on Python projects and find work/apprenticeship.
 I would also like to learn new languages such as C++, Rust and JS.
-- 📫 How to reach me joshua.bilsland12@gmail.com or RaxonForged@protonmail.com
+- 📫 How to reach me joshua.bilsland12@gmail.com

 <!---
 RaxonForged/RaxonForged is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.